bbugyi200/funky/README.md

 ## Usage

 Funks are manipulated using the `funky` and `gfunky` commands.
-These commands have the same user interface, which is specified in the [Command-line Interface](#command-line-interface) section.
+These commands have the same user interface.
 The difference between the two commands is treated in the [Local vs Global](#local-vs-global) section.

 ### Local vs Global